nx-dotnet/nx-dotnet/docs/core/executors/publish.md

 Default: `"Debug"`

+### extraParameters

+- (string): Extra command-line arguments that are passed verbatim to the dotnet command.

+### force

+- (boolean): Forces all dependencies to be resolved even if the last restore was successful.
+Specifying this flag is the same as deleting the project.assets.json file.

 ### framework

 - (string): Publishes the application for the specified target framework.
 You must specify the target framework in the project file.

-### force

-- (boolean): Forces all dependencies to be resolved even if the last restore was successful.
-Specifying this flag is the same as deleting the project.assets.json file.

 ### noBuild